Last update 11-10-2024

 Ministry of Agriculture, Fisheries and Food

-Directorate-General for Agricultural Production
+Directorate-General for Food Production Hygiene and Animal Welfare

-Subdirectorate-General for Animal Hygiene and Traceability
+Subdirectorate-General for Animal Healt and Hygiene and Traceability